justinchoi001/liferay-learn-0/commerce/developer-guide/tutorial/implementing-a-new-basic-payment-method/README.md

     >When implementing an online payment method, a servlet may be required to enable proper interfacing with an external payment provider.
 Since no servlet path is required for an offline payment method, `getServletPath` should return `null`.

-### Create Your Payment Method
+### Create the Payment Method

-The following methods are necessary to define your custom payment method logic.
+The following methods are necessary to define our custom payment method logic.
 There are many more methods that can be implemented that provide additional functionality - such as subscriptions, recurring payments, and refunds.
 These can be seen in [CommercePaymentMethod.java](https://github.com/liferay/com-liferay-commerce/blob/2.0.2/commerce-api/src/main/java/com/liferay/commerce/payment/method/CommercePaymentMethod.java).
 These methods come in pairs: one method to enable and the other to implement a given piece of functionality.

 1. `public boolean isCompleteEnabled()`